Google Announces Major Changes to Ad Rotation Settings

 If there’s one thing all paid search advertisers can agree on, it’s that ad testing is important.
 It’s long been a best practice to include multiple ads in each ad group so that you can see which ads perform better and create better ads within your account.

 That may be where the agreement ends, though, as advertisers have lots of opinions on how you should test your different ads in each ad group – should you rotate them blindly, wait 90 days to make any changes, or optimize them to drive more clicks or more conversions?

 Well, Google is looking to finally end the argument over ad rotation by simplifying the options advertisers have when testing multiple ads within an ad group.
-Today on the AdWords blog, Google announced three important changes to ad rotation, all of which will go into effect starting on September 25.
+Today on the Google Ads blog, Google announced three important changes to ad rotation, all of which will go into effect starting on September 25.

 Here are the three changes you need to know about:

 1. Going forward Google Ads (formerly known as Google AdWords) will only support two ad rotation settings – “Optimize” and “Rotate Indefinitely.”

 - “Optimize: Prefer best performing ads” will use Google's machine learning technology to deliver ads that are expected to perform better than other ads in your ad group.

 - “Do not optimize: Rotate ads indefinitely” will rotate your ads without favoring better performing ads to a user’s search.